kreier/llama.cpp-jetson.nano/README.md

 ## Description

-The script copies three binaries to `/usr/local/bin` and one library to `/usr/local/lib`.
+The script copies three binaries to `/usr/local/bin` and five libraries to `/usr/local/lib`.
 They should be included an $PATH and autmatically work.
 To the bin goes:

 - llama.cpp
 - llama-server
 - llama-bench

-And the one needed library `libllama.so` is copied to `/usr/local/lib`.
+And the 5 required libraries are to `/usr/local/lib`.

+- libllama.so
+- libggml.so
+- libggml-base.so
+- libggml-cpu.so
+- libggml-cuda.so

 This is the content of the script: